bminixhofer/bminixhofer/README.md

 ### Hi, I'm Benjamin! 👋

 I'm currently studying Artificial Intelligence at [JKU Linz](https://www.jku.at/en/degree-programs/types-of-degree-programs/bachelors-and-diploma-degree-programs/ba-artificial-intelligence/).
+Previously I worked as Research Intern on [SOTA Transformers](https://super.gluebenchmark.com/leaderboard) at Huawei.

 I am especially interested in everything NLP and in Rust as a language for writing fast, correct code.
 I have started programming with web development.
 Since then I've moved to ML but I'm still fascinated by clean UI / UX and presenting information in an intuitive and *verständnisfördernd* way.